On this page:

 Whether a representation is considered false or misleading will depend on the circumstances of each case, and what misleads one group of consumers may not necessarily mislead others.

-People concerned about their body image may be more vulnerable to products claiming to enhance beauty.
+For example, people concerned about their body image may be more vulnerable to products claiming to enhance beauty.
 Whether a representation about a beauty product was misleading would depend on whether it might mislead a reasonable person within this group.

 A representation can be misleading even if it is partly true.